The Green Living Homestead: Ways to Save Money & Help the Environment at the Same Time

 I remember when I was a kid, and littering was a big deal.
 Everyone started talking about it, and it became a BIG no-no in most cities to drop your trash on the ground.
 And then it became a great habit for most people to save their trash for a proper trash can.
 But there were public service announcements all the time, signs around, and teachers educated students in the classrooms.
 And it became a "thing."

 I believe that green living in general can become an even bigger "thing" if we all start doing our little parts and talking about it.
 I am no hippy, although my daughter sometimes claims I am.
 I am a pretty conservative person.
 But I do believe that we can all help save the environment through education, awareness, and intentional living.
 And I personally love to save money too.

 What do you think?
 Leave comments!
 I just know I left some things out.
 The comment section is below---

 Also, you may be interested in these related articles:

 10 Money Saving Tips from Survivors of the Great Depression Era, and lots more on the blog!

 Hugs, Health, & Self-Reliance,

 P.S.
 If you haven't done so yet, I hope you will sign up for our newsletter!
-You'll never miss a thing, and I have free eBooks for subscribers only.
+You'll never miss a thing, and I have lots of free eBooks, guides, checklists, cheat sheets, and more in the FREE Resource Library!
 Enjoy!